langjam/jam0002/guitarvydas/README.md

 To make things painfully obvious, I've named ALL macros using "\$" as the first character in the name[^4].

 [^4]:I think that the leading "\$" could be dropped, but I haven't tested this notion.

+## Building a Language by Cheating
+Transpile .cmm files to .c files.

+Let *gcc* do the heavy lifting.

+The .cmm transpiler does not do "type checking".
+The transpiler emits .c code and lets *gcc* do the type checking.

+Designing the .cmm transpiler to be dataless makes punting of type checking easier.

+[Aside: If I had more time, I might investigate the use of the "#file" and "#line" directives in C.  Rhetorical question: how did the original C++ compiler map C++ source code to C code and back?
+I know of only two languages that have remember source-code line numbers - C and Scheme (syntax objects).
+Rhetorical question: how is #line generalized to include DaS (Diagrams as Syntax)?]

+"\$" is chosen for macro names so that when the .cmm transpiler fails to deal with a macro, the "\$" is sent to *gcc*.  *Gcc* will flag an error when it sees "$" in identifier names.
+During testing of the transpiler, some macros were not recognized nor translated.
+The "\$" character caused *gcc* to flag an error, making such transpilation errors easier to detect.

 # Software Components - LEGO® Blocks
 There are 2 secrets to making pluggable components (IMO):